ArtyomKozyrev8/ICMP_Ping_Monitor_True_CLI/README.md

 The program has TRUE CLI, which is similar to CMD or router CLI.
 The CLI is based on subprocess.Popen class.

-Note that the program can be used only in Windows OS and Unix (tested in Ubuntu) now, but you can do some changes to try to use it in your OS.
+Note that the program can be used only in Windows OS and Unix (tested in Ubuntu 18.04) now, but you can do some changes to try to use it in your OS.

 The program need Python3.6 or older.